 The Museo de Arte Contempráneo, International Contemporary Art Museum, is beautifully situated in the Castillo de San Jose, a fortress overlooking the port of Arrecife.
 In 1976 it was strikingly renovated with the help of César Manrique and it now contains the most important modern art collection of the Canary Islands, with works by, among others, Picasso, Miró, Tápies, Domínguez, Rivera and Millares.

 A typical Manrique spiral staircase leads you to the downstairs restaurant that offers a truly overwhelming view thanks to the large, round windows.
 Also a Manrique trademark.
-You can eat delicious, between lunch and dinner it is closed, but in the morning only enjoy a coffee with a tip there is also highly recommended.
+You can have a lovely meal, between lunch and dinner it is closed, but just enjoying a coffee with a small bite is also highly recommended.

 The Jardín de Cactus is a cactus garden on the island of Lanzarote in the Canary Islands.
 It is situated in the village of Guatiza, in a former quarry where volcanic sand was extracted to spread on cultivated areas to retain moisture.
 Prickly pears are grown in the area for the production of cochineal.